Chesapeake Utilities (NYSE:CPK) Updates FY 2025 Earnings Guidance

-Chesapeake Utilities (NYSE:CPK – Get Rating) issued an update on its FY 2025 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $6.050-$6.250 for the period.
+Chesapeake Utilities (NYSE:CPK – Get Rating) updated its FY 2025 earnings guidance on Wednesday.
+The company provided EPS guidance of $6.050-$6.250 for the period.
 The company issued revenue guidance of -.

-Chesapeake Utilities (NYSE:CPK – Get Rating) last announced its earnings results on Wednesday, February 23rd.
-The utilities provider reported $1.28 EPS for the quarter, missing the consensus estimate of $1.29 by ($0.01).
-Chesapeake Utilities had a return on equity of 11.15% and a net margin of 14.64%.
-During the same period in the prior year, the firm posted $1.24 EPS.
-As a group, sell-side analysts expect that Chesapeake Utilities will post 4.99 earnings per share for the current year.
+Several brokerages recently commented on CPK.
+Royal Bank of Canada boosted their price target on Chesapeake Utilities from $124.00 to $126.00 and gave the company a sector perform rating in a research note on Wednesday, March 2nd.
+Zacks Investment Research lowered Chesapeake Utilities from a buy rating to a hold rating in a report on Wednesday, January 5th.
+Finally, StockNews.com upgraded Chesapeake Utilities from a sell rating to a hold rating in a report on Tuesday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, Chesapeake Utilities presently has an average rating of Hold and an average price target of $138.60.

-Several brokerages have recently issued reports on CPK.
-StockNews.com lowered Chesapeake Utilities from a hold rating to a sell rating in a research note on Monday.
-Royal Bank of Canada increased their target price on Chesapeake Utilities from $124.00 to $126.00 and gave the company a sector perform rating in a research note on Wednesday.
-Finally, Zacks Investment Research lowered Chesapeake Utilities from a buy rating to a hold rating in a research note on Wednesday, January 5th.
-Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat, Chesapeake Utilities presently has a consensus rating of Hold and an average target price of $138.60.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, April 5th.
+Stockholders of record on Tuesday, March 15th will be issued a dividend of $0.48 per share.
+This represents a $1.92 annualized dividend and a dividend yield of 1.36%.
+The ex-dividend date is Monday, March 14th.
+Chesapeake Utilities’s payout ratio is presently 40.59%.

-In other Chesapeake Utilities news, Director Thomas P. Hill, Jr. sold 988 shares of the firm’s stock in a transaction that occurred on Friday, January 14th.
-The stock was sold at an average price of $135.07, for a total value of $133,449.16.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-2.57% of the stock is owned by company insiders.
+In other news, Director Thomas P. Hill, Jr. sold 988 shares of the company’s stock in a transaction on Friday, January 14th.
+The stock was sold at an average price of $135.07, for a total transaction of $133,449.16.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+2.57% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Alliancebernstein L.P. lifted its position in shares of Chesapeake Utilities by 0.3% in the fourth quarter.
-Alliancebernstein L.P. now owns 40,804 shares of the utilities provider’s stock valued at $5,950,000 after buying an additional 137 shares during the last quarter.
-Marshall Wace LLP acquired a new stake in shares of Chesapeake Utilities in the fourth quarter valued at approximately $28,000.
-LPL Financial LLC lifted its holdings in Chesapeake Utilities by 23.9% during the 3rd quarter.
-LPL Financial LLC now owns 2,248 shares of the utilities provider’s stock worth $270,000 after purchasing an additional 434 shares during the last quarter.
-Sei Investments Co. lifted its holdings in Chesapeake Utilities by 9.7% during the 4th quarter.
-Sei Investments Co. now owns 6,293 shares of the utilities provider’s stock worth $896,000 after purchasing an additional 555 shares during the last quarter.
-Finally, California State Teachers Retirement System lifted its holdings in Chesapeake Utilities by 2.4% during the 4th quarter.
-California State Teachers Retirement System now owns 24,229 shares of the utilities provider’s stock worth $3,533,000 after purchasing an additional 561 shares during the last quarter.
-73.61% of the stock is owned by institutional investors.
+A number of large investors have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its stake in Chesapeake Utilities by 31.2% in the second quarter.
+Morgan Stanley now owns 87,863 shares of the utilities provider’s stock valued at $10,571,000 after buying an additional 20,879 shares during the period.
+Parametric Portfolio Associates LLC raised its position in shares of Chesapeake Utilities by 7.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 72,666 shares of the utilities provider’s stock worth $10,595,000 after purchasing an additional 5,343 shares during the period.
+Legal & General Group Plc raised its position in shares of Chesapeake Utilities by 3.7% during the fourth quarter.
+Legal & General Group Plc now owns 43,028 shares of the utilities provider’s stock worth $6,274,000 after purchasing an additional 1,530 shares during the period.
+Alliancebernstein L.P. raised its position in shares of Chesapeake Utilities by 0.3% during the fourth quarter.
+Alliancebernstein L.P. now owns 40,804 shares of the utilities provider’s stock worth $5,950,000 after purchasing an additional 137 shares during the period.
+Finally, California State Teachers Retirement System raised its position in shares of Chesapeake Utilities by 2.4% during the fourth quarter.
+California State Teachers Retirement System now owns 24,229 shares of the utilities provider’s stock worth $3,533,000 after purchasing an additional 561 shares during the period.
+73.61% of the stock is currently owned by hedge funds and other institutional investors.

 About Chesapeake Utilities (Get Rating)